djpeach/Inventory-Manager/README.md

 ![](./imgs/testing.png)

-To double check that the database is restored cleanly for you, make sure to click ALL the delete buttons, and then all the add buttons.
-This will prepopulate the database with example customers, orders, items, and tickets.
+On this page, you can double check that the database is restored cleanly for you, by making sure to click ALL the delete buttons, and then all the add buttons.
+This will pre-populate the database with random example customers, orders, items, and tickets.

+***

 Now you can click the Home link, which will take you to the main screen of the project.